Wednesday, July 31, 2024

 2024.
 A mother used a knife to murder her daughter and to injure the son (Nyheter24, 2024)

-Research on intimate partner violence conducted using established models such as the Conflict Tactics Scale (CTS; Straus, 1979Straus et al. 1996) shows the following distribution:
+Research on intimate partner violence using established models such as the Conflict Tactics Scale (CTS; Straus, 1979Straus et al. 1996) shows the following distribution:

 • Physical violence - women account for slightly more than half of occurrences and injuries.